KZUC-LP

-KZUC-LP (also going by UCentral Radio) is the student radio station on the campus of the University of Central Oklahoma in Edmond, Oklahoma.
+KZUC-LP (99.3 FM, "UCentral Radio") is the student radio station on the campus of the University of Central Oklahoma in Edmond, Oklahoma.
 UCentral Radio applied for an LPFM license in November 2013 and was awarded a construction permit by the Federal Communications Commission on February 24, 2015.
 UCentral Radio is part of the UCentral student media network at the University of Central Oklahoma.

 History

 Then-Central State College became a radio broadcaster when it launched student-operated KCSC (now KUCO) at 88.1 MHz on April 4, 1966.
 This station was used primarily as an educational tool to prepare students for positions in the broadcasting industry.
 It was upgraded twice, first to 28,000 watts on 90.1 MHz in 1968 and then to 100,000 watts in 1978.

 In 1979, the station began broadcasting a full-time classical music format.
 While this dramatically increased public support, student body interest in the station declined, as did the involvement of broadcast students with an increasingly professionalized KCSC.
 As to not disrupt the operations of an increasingly successful KCSC, faculty realized a separate facility was needed to provide students with radio broadcast experience.